sfgower/rabbitutil/README.md

 Here are a few notes and caveats:

-   Note: this early version of RabbitUtil is limited in functionality.
+   This early version of RabbitUtil is limited in functionality.
 For example, it doesn't support custom configuration of a queue *yet* but that is planned.
 Instead, all queues created are created in the same manner at present.
 So in some future version, when a ReceiverFactory can receiver a QueueConfiguration argument, that queue configuration would determine how the queue is configured and, possibly, other behaviors of the receiver.

-   Note: this code assumes that all endpoints use the same RabbitMQ instance.
+   This code assumes that all endpoints use the same RabbitMQ instance.
    This assumption could be lifted, but today it is a restriction.

-   Note: in an environment where the RabbitMQ instance is remote, it is possible that this code will have to slightly changed.
-I developed this using a local RAbbitMQ server.
+   In an environment where the RabbitMQ instance is remote, it is possible that this code will have to slightly changed.
+I developed this using a local RAbbitMQ server, and have not yet tested it with a remote RabbitMQ sever or cluster.

+   The need to extend consumer subclasses from BaseConsumer could be easily lifted, but right now it seems ok as is.
+Your opinion may vary.

  Any comments, especially for any problems in the code, or improvements, would be appreciated.